Dur4nt3/todo_project/bugs-to-fix.md

 - Fix the option to name different groups the same new name, i.e., a name that doesn't exist in taskGroups - *COMPLETE*

 - Remove console logs from "index.js"

+- Ensure that allDay tasks cannot have an hourly repetition